 Impact

 When a key that contains constraint extensions such as restrict-destination-v00@openssh.com is added to a remote ssh agent, the agent omitted these constraints during serialization.
 As a result, forwarded keys were stripped of all destination restrictions, allowing anyone who could forward a key to use it anywhere on the remote host without limitation.
 The vulnerability therefore enables an attacker who can forward an SSH key to abuse it beyond the intended constraints, potentially accessing services or executing commands on the remote system.
-The description does not provide a CVSS score but the impact on confidentiality, integrity and availability is significant because unrestrained keys can be used to impersonate legitimate users.
+The CVSS score of 9.1 reflects its high severity, indicating significant risk to confidentiality, integrity, and availability when keys can be used unrestrictedly.

 Affected Systems